LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/certificates/README.md

 Running `ls` will show that two more files have been added to your directory: `ca.crt` and `truststore.jks`.

-Next, you will add the certificate that you generated to the `truststore.jks` so that your user can access the the site.
+Next, you will add the certificate that you generated to the `truststore.jks` so that your user can access the site.

 ```
 $ make add-client CLIENTNAME=cid